 On Saturday morning (11th September) I packed my bags and headed to the station to catch my train to London, where I would be spending the weekend.
 As luck would have it I packed everything I needed…except for my Young Persons Railcard.
 So after racing home and back again I sat at the station waiting for the next train which was an hour away!
+When I got to London I caught the tube straight to Leicester Square to hit up the TKTS booth for some cheap theatre tickets.
+Turns out Billy Elliot was the best on offer for the matinee that day.
+After sorting out the tickets I headed to my hotel to check in and get ready for the show.

 My mate Andrew was also in town for the weekend so we met up before heading to the show together for some lunch.
 Billy Elliot was showing at the Victoria Palace Theatre, just around the corner from Buckingham Palace.
 Before the show started we checked out the Palace and then booked out tickets to walk through the State Rooms the next day.